minos-org/bash-minos-settings/README.md

 If by any reason you dislike these settings you can uninstall by running:

    ```
-   $ sudo apt-get remove minos-bash-tweaks
+   $ sudo apt-get remove bash-minos-settings
    ```

 ## Feedback

-Please drop me an [email](mailto:m@javier.io) with your suggestions or open [an issue](https://github.com/minos-org/minos-bash-tweaks/issues) with your comments.
+Please drop me an [email](mailto:m@javier.io) with your suggestions or open [an issue](https://github.com/minos-org/bash-minos-settings/issues) with your comments.